NEUROFUSIONInc/fusion/fusionMobile/README.md

 (done) Change press & hold text for android
 (done) Clear notification tray for other similar prompts when one is answered

+## Remaining items for Apr.
+9

-edit prompts
+(done) edit prompts

-- (done) add "isScheduled" tag to notifications and set. (in create notification logic)
+- (done) start date & end date need to be parsed
+  - get the current day, apply the hours & minutes as day.js objects

+allow to respond after tapping to notifications

+- Input Validation

+  - don't set startTime for after endTime
   - don't allow to have prompts with duplicated `promptText`

-- start date & end date need to be parsed

-  - get the current day, apply the hours & minutes as day.js objects

 - Add a modal

   - letting user know what changes have occured.
     - default, 3 times between 8-6pm.

+- Quick add prompt